CruzFM/CruzFM/README.md

 ## More about me

-👩‍💻 I'm currently working on my skills in order to be a good asset for the company that decides to trust in me by hiring me.
-Currently on the Alkemy.org skill up program.
+👩‍💻 While working at Boehringer Ingelheim, I'm always working on my skills, in order to be the best professional I can be, so I can help my company and coworkers with all my best.

-🧠 I'm currently learning C# in order to become a Fullstack developer.
+🧠 I'm currently learning Java in order to become a Fullstack developer.

 📫 How to reach me: via email and LinkedIn